KaiFig/Unit_3/Project/read_me.md

 on_text: root.userid_empty()
 required: False
 ```
-**Fig x** This specific text input allows the user to enter their username or their email to login into the application.
+**Fig 18** This specific text input allows the user to enter their username or their email to login into the application.
 There is also a function attached to it with the "on_text" piece of code.
 This enables the kivy file to be connected to the python file and run functions which enable the GUI to be adapted and edited.

 ## MDRaisedButton
 These allow functions to be called and actions to be done